exyte/MediaPicker/README.md

 * The iOS 16 PhotosPicker only provides you with a button, while this library gives you the whole view, meaning you can build it into you own screens and customize it as you see fit.
 * PhotosPicker only lets you pick photos from the library - no camera.
 * MediaPicker provides a default looking library picker, with ability to manage albums, and also a camera view to take photos (the ability to capture videos is coming very soon)

+## !SPM Renaming!
+SPM package is now called `ExyteMediaPicker` instead of `MediaPicker`, sorry for any inconveniences.

 # Usage
 1. Add a binding Bool to control the picker presentation state.